Sigrid always has spare socks | Entertainment - ExBulletin

 The Norwegian singer-songwriter hates being cold-eyed and insists that having a pair of black woolen socks in her bag means she ends up staying outside longer and having more fun.

-She said: This was the first tip I immediately thought of about woolen socks.
+She said: This was the first tip I immediately thought of about wool socks.

 There’s this Norwegian brand Devil and I wear their black woolen socks every day.